I am not a nutritionist.

 A certified nutritionist (CN) is only required to have an associate’s degree or take six classes total.
-A certified nutritional consultant (CNS) only has to pass an open book exam.
+A certified nutritional consultant (CNC) only has to pass an open book exam.
 And some people can call themselves a nutritionist with as few as three classes.

 Unfortunately, almost anyone can call themselves a “nutritionist” without any overseeing body, passing of a board exam, or continuing education.

 Whereas, registered dietitians have extensive requirements, training, and continuing education.